bhavesh-chaudhari/1-hour-mini-projects/Readme.md

 ### 11. Threejs Shaktimaan

 [Three.js](https://threejs.org/) is a powerful javascript library for animation.
 Many websites use it to display very attractive animations.
-Some people use it for making their portfolio attractive using it(and they often use [particles.js](#6-particle-js-example) too !), in short it is used wildly.
+Some people use it for making their portfolio attractive(and they often use [particles.js](#6-particle-js-example) too !), in short it is used wildly.
 Shaktimaan is an Indian Superhero from a TV series during late 90s - early 2000s and he has the capability to fly by spinning himself.
 If you have seen the [live demo](https://bhavesh-chaudhari.github.io/1-Hour-Mini-Projects/JS-HTML-CSS/11-threejs-shaktimaan/) you might be still laughing, i was laughing too when i thought of making this and honestly it turned out to be funny.
 As soon as i discover some more funny things i will update this project a bit.

 ### 12. Responsive Navbar
 A responsive navbar project.